tell12123/BS499_2026_practice/week9/README.md

 ## Important rules

-1. Do not run any heavy job or program directly on `junglab.kaist.ac.kr` except for ssh login.
+1. Do not run any heavy job or program directly on HPC ( go in nodes using 'qsub -I')

 2. Storage space is limited.
    Please compress large files when possible (example: `.gz` format).